Entropicity/Theory-of-Entropicity-ToE-Research-Lab-The-Aether-Live-Lab-NoteBook/markdown-from-clickup-live-lab-notebook/John-Haller-and-John-Obidi-The-Haller–Obidi-Correspondence-How-Obidi-Reinterprets-Classical-Physics-as-Entropic-Physics-in-the-Theory-of-Entropicity-(ToE)-Canonical.md

 18. The Broader ToE Architecture

-Within the broader Theory of Entropicity, the Haller–Obidi Correspondence can therefore be viewed as one component of a much larger architecture.
+Within the broader Theory of Entropicity (ToE), the Haller–Obidi Correspondence can therefore be viewed as one component of a much larger architecture.

 The proposed conceptual progression is